ivandoric/olympos/README.md

 ####Livereload

 Olympos now comes with Gulp.js.
-Gulp.js now only has instructions for LiveReload.
+Gulp.js now only has instructions for LiveReload and uglify.js.
 Start it up with:

 ```shell
 gulp watch